 - 1. First offense:

 - A. Parent(s) will be notified immediately.

 - B. The item(s) will be confiscated.

 - C. The student will be assigned out of school suspension.

-- D. The student forfeits his/her privilege to any leadership position for one calendar year (365 days).
+- D. The student forfeits their privilege to any leadership position for one calendar year (365 days).

 - 2. Second offense:

 - A. Parent(s) will be notified immediately.

-- B. Items will be confiscated.
+- B. The item(s) will be confiscated.

 - C. The student will be assigned an out of school suspension and/or expulsion.

-- D. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.
+- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.

 - 3. Third and subsequent offenses:

 - A. Parent(s) will be notified immediately.

 - B. The item(s) will be confiscated.

 - C. The student will be assigned an out of school suspension and/or expulsion.

-- D. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.
+- D. The student forfeits their privilege to any leadership positions for the remainder of their school career.

-Possession and/or Use of Tobacco, Matches, Lighters, or Other Paraphernalia
+Possession, Distribution and/or Use of Tobacco, Matches, Lighters, or Other Paraphernalia

-Possession/Use of Tobacco
+Possession/Distribution/Use of Tobacco

-- A. Three (3) days out of school suspension.
-If student chooses to enroll in a smoking cessation program coordinated by the principal/designee, out of school suspension will be reduced to two (2) days. - B. The student forfeits his/her privilege to any leadership positions for one calendar year (365 days).
+- 1. First offense: - A. Three (3) days out of school suspension.
+If student chooses to enroll in a smoking cessation program coordinated by the principal/designee, out of school suspension will be reduced to two (2) days. - B. The student forfeits their privilege to any leadership positions for one calendar year (365 days).

-2. Second offense:
+- 2. Second offense:

-- A. Five (5) days out of school suspension. - B. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.
+- A. Five (5) days out of school suspension.

+- B. The student forfeits their privilege to any leadership positions for the remainder of their school career.

-3. Third offense:
+- 3. Third offense:

-A. Ten (10) days out of school suspension.
+- A. Ten (10) days out of school suspension.

-Possession of Matches, Lighter, Paraphernalia
+Possession/Distribution/Use of Matches, Lighter, Paraphernalia